chags1313/OpenHAC/README.md

 Visit the [wiki](https://github.com/chags1313/D-BAMLT/wiki/) page.

-<h1 align="Left">Goals</h1>
+<h1 align="Left">Aims</h1>

-We hope to encourage researchers to use objective quantification of symptomatology in their analyses and to inspire them to contribute their own code, leading to a central repository of methods.
-Only by doing so can academia, healthcare, and industry collaborate effectively on the advancement of digital measurement of health and create access to novel tools in digital phenotyping.
+We hope this platform increases accessibility of objective and sensitive digital biomarker analysis while also encouraging the exploration and creation of novel tools for digitial phenotyping.